A very important topic we are discussing here, we have highlighted an important point through an Essay on Illiteracy in India.

 Why it becomes a major concern when we talk about the new Digital India?
 Its effects, and how it can directly connect to poverty level & more.

-For a better understanding, the importance of being literate, when you scroll down you will see famous Illiteracy Quotes by influential personalities.
+For a better understanding, of the importance of being literate, when you scroll down you will see famous Illiteracy Quotes by influential personalities.
 It will help student and their parent to know the importance of education in our society.

 Essay on Illiteracy in India 400 Words